torrejonv/teranode/docs/sop/StandardOperatingProcedures-milestone-3-alpha-testing.md

 Key network considerations:

 1. Ensure your internet connection is reliable and has sufficient bandwidth to handle continuous data transfer.
-2. Be aware that initial blockchain synchronization may require higher bandwidth usage.
+2. Be aware that initial blockchain synchronization may require higher bandwidth usage. **TODO** - clarify how relevant this is given the seed DB conversation with Simon **xx**
 3. Monitor your network usage to ensure it stays within your ISP's limits and adjust your node's configuration if needed.